Healthy Homes Assessment Homedale

 Homedale Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Homedale and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory in all Homedale and New Zealand rental houses where it is reasonably practicable to install.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes